davidgilbertson/react-recollect/README.md

 Each time the component renders, Recollect re-records what data was used, so conditional rendering works just fine.

-This works fine with functional stateless components or class-based components, and lifecycle methods, `setState()` etc continue to work just fine.
+This works with functional stateless components or class-based components.
+Lifecycle methods, `setState()` etc continue to work just fine.

-By default Recollect will not let React update child components while it updates some parent component.
-This is because Recollect believes it knows which components need to be updated, so React would only be wasting its time if it went diffing a bunch of children.
-Maybe there's some cases where this causes a problem, so as an escape hatch you can do `collect(MyComponent, { freeze: false})`, then let me know about the problem.

 ## The `afterChange` function